mtalha-codes/mmqlc/DetailedDocs/PLANS.md

 # Future Plans

+> [!IMPORTANT]
+> As, I have started learning Rust, so to master rust from in an out I will have to do some projects (obviously 😁 !), due to lack of ideas, I will re-write and improve some of my C++ projects in Rust, so there is possibility that you might not see these feature in the C++ version of the project as I have transitioned to Rust.

 With the passage of time, I will add the following features to **MmQLC**.
 The details are as follows:

 - **Better Project Directory Structure.**